Introduction

 I spent a long time on Naoshima, almost in the position of "protector" and "watcher" of the artwork

-Walking the same roads, passing the same artworks, and looking at the same sea every day...
+Walking the same path, passing the same artwork, and gazing at the same sea almost every day—when

-As days go by like this, the way you see the scenery will gradually change.
+days like these continue, the way you see the scenery gradually begins to change.

 Even though it was a place that tourists would pass right by, to me, who studied art in high school, it naturally appeared as a place with artworks